itsVinM/itsVinM/README.md

 # About me

-🏠 I am currently improving myself as a Software Engineer in Europe (🇮🇹, 🇳🇱), focused on automation and data analysis in python, plus other stuff in C++ and Rust <p></p>
+🏠 I am currently improving myself as a Junior Software and Simulation Engineer based in the EU (as I travel frequently between each country), focused on automation and data analysis in Python, plus other stuff in C++ and Rust <p></p>

 👟 Outside of my "nerd" and work momentum, I love traveling and adventures ✈️

 🔖 Background (academic): B.Eng in Aerospace Engineering and M.Eng. in Mechatronics Engineering (Technologies for eMobility), both at Politecnico di Torino (🇮🇹)

-:fire:Background (non-academic): I was a football referee, worked as an intern in the aerospace field, and later in the automotive industry, eventually transitioning into the world of semiconductors as a Graduate Automotive Power Electronics Engineer and briefly to a position as Graduate Equipment Development Engineer.
+:fire: Background (non-academic): I was a football referee, worked as an intern in the aerospace field, and later in the automotive industry, eventually transitioning into the world of semiconductors as a Graduate Automotive Power Electronics Engineer and briefly to a position as Graduate Equipment Development Engineer.

 <p></p>